BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked

+#### **Praising pencils**

+Some Projects take on the life of their own.
+My transfer from using online to-do lists and such like things, has turned into something rather bigger.
+I have discovered that using a paper organiser and pencil is a much better way of organising my work.

+My original motivation was to avoid the temptation of browsing the Internet.
+And that remains the big advantage.
+But I also find that writing things out even though it takes longer seems to be very beneficial.
+I feel much more on top of my workload now than I did just a few months ago.
+But I also have a much better option for entertaining myself when I’m not working.
+My organiser contains sections where I can practice my French, and where I can revise my maths.

+If those don’t sound very entertaining or engaging, well that’s sort of the point.
+I am quite capable of burning away an hour on social media or YouTube.
+In fact, two hours is quite doable as well.
+While I enjoy learning French and maths, they aren’t anywhere near as addictive.

+So it has turned out that pencils have proved to be a lot more valuable than I initially thought.

 #### **Managing YouTube**

 Oscar World said he could resist anything except temptation.
 I know what he means.
 The temptation I can’t resist at the moment is YouTube videos.
 It is a difficult problem.
 There is a lot of useful information on YouTube, which I put to Good use a lot of the time.
 But there’s also a load of content that is superficial appealing, but turns out to be not very worthwhile.
 And to discovering that halfway through the video is not very satisfying.